Private-Universe/terraform-provider-itglue/README.md

         license-key  = "AAAA-BBBB-CCCC-DDDD"
         renewal-date = "2021-09-09"
         renewal-type = "Monthly"
-        notes        = "This document is managed my Terraform.
+        notes        = "This document is managed by Terraform.
 Changes will be overridden."
   }
   organization_id        = 123457
   flexible_asset_type_id = 45679